By Kelly Harrigan | 5-minute read

 ...This is not creativity born of genius; it is creativity as an import-export business.
 An idea mundane in one group can be a valuable insight in another.”

 There are many great examples of this in the field of Biomimicry.
 Velcro was famously inspired by a Swiss engineer who noticed how the hook shape of burrs stuck to his dog’s fur and applied it to textiles.
 Today, there are multiple teams researching the movement of snakes and applying it to robots that could search and rescue in dangerous terrain.
 Even the name, Cross-Pollinator, is borrowed from the botanist’s vocabulary.

 In the fuzzy front-end of Innovation, when does this technique make the biggest impact?
 Start by narrowing your scope using a solid problem statement that highlights pain-points of the current experience.
 Rather than boiling the ocean for inspiration, your challenge statement will prompt the 'what if?' questions that guide divergent brainstorming.
 It may not be magic, but I still find it amazing how untapped ideas emerge by adding some constraints to the creative process.

 Example: You are concerned about increasing water scarcity and want to reduce usage in the home.
 What if you lived in a world where showers are no longer available -how do you clean yourself?
 Think of things that you have seen in the past that ‘clean’ themselves.
 Lizards occasionally shed their old skin as they grow.
 Self-cleaning ovens burn off food spills.
 Cats use their sandpaper tongues to clean their fur.
 Can we apply any of these principles to a personal cleaning device or product?
 At this point we are looking for quantity, so leave your judgements for later.

-As designers, we are compulsively scanning the market for inspiration so we can build imageboards that will inform our work.
-It is a natural part of our process that is key to our success, so we have decided to call it out on our "Design Thinking" graphic.
+As designers, we are compulsively scanning the market for inspiration so we can build image boards that will inform our work.
+It is a natural part of our process that is key to our success, so we have decided to highlight it on our "Design Thinking" graphic.